Kim, H.M. Rivals Within: Intra-Party Competition and the Origins of Particularistic Campaign Appeals (Under Review at Political Behavior)

 This study shows that intra-party competition shapes campaign messages well before candidates enter office.
 Analyzing 1,394 campaign brochures from South Korea’s multi-member districts, I develop a supervised text measure of particularistic appeals and test how they vary with co-partisan rivalry.
 Candidates facing more same-party competitors consistently emphasize narrower, targeted benefits.
 The commonly used C:E measure, however, performs poorly because nominations respond more to short-term electoral sentiment than to expected seat counts.
 These findings demonstrate how measurement choices reshape inferences about personal-vote strategies and highlight the value of integrating text analysis with qualitative evidence.

 Kim, H.M.
-The Legacy of Elections: Co-partisan Rivalry and Corruption in Legislatures (Under review at Comparative Political Studies)
+The Legacy of Elections: Co-partisan Rivalry and Corruption in Legislatures (Under review)

 Candidate-centered electoral rules can fuel corruption not only during campaigns but throughout legislators’ terms.
 Focusing on South Korea’s SNTV local councils, I show that co-partisan incumbents who share a district face persistent intra-party rivalry—an institutional pressure that drives personalistic and corrupt behavior.
 Using a ten-year panel of council-level corruption outcomes and a causal forest design, I find that corruption rises substantially as the share of these co-partisan incumbents increases, especially where inter-party competition is still meaningful.
 The study reframes corruption under candidate-centered systems as a product of post-election incentives, offering a new account of how electoral rules shape legislative conduct.